ldstep/ldstephensnet/content/notes.md

 ---

+October 26, 2025

+10:48:25 AM

+It's been in the 30s the last few mornings here in central New Jersey.
+We're close to peak fall color.
+This afternoon I'm going to mow the grass for what will be the last time until next spring.
+Of course, I use it along with the leaf blower to clean up all the leaves that are starting to fall.

+2:37:51 PM

+I mowed the entire lawn, and the last thing was the trail that goes around the property.
+Unfortunately, the transmission belt on my Cub Cadet ZT1 zero-turn mower broke about a quarter mile back in the woods.
+Shit!

+Now I’ll have to tow it out and get it fixed, as it doesn’t look like a repair I can handle myself.

+---

 October 24, 2025, at 2:22:43 PM

 A couple weeks ago, I mentioned wrapping up a few projects to get ready for winter.
 One of them was firing up the Yardmax 30-ton splitter to make sure it was ready to go.
 Yesterday, I split and stacked about a third of a cord of wood.
 Still more to go.